 Please read the following descriptions carefully, and indicate in your proposal submission the most appropriate format for your proposed presentation.
-The typical learning opps at the annual meeting is 75 minutes in length, but session length may vary depending on the presentation style.
+The typical educational session at the annual meeting is 75 minutes in length, but session length may vary depending on the presentation style.

 A panel session generally will include two to four presenters each speaking for 15 to 20 minutes discussing a common theme/issue, followed by 15 to 30 minutes of discussion/Q & A.

 A presentation by a single speaker on a focused subject.
-Single speakers must be from a college or university.
+Single speakers for educational sessions must be from a college or university.

 A deeper dive session emphasizing interaction designed to thoroughly explore a subject, or develop a skill or technique.
-For example, workshops might provide updates on specific content areas, discuss new techniques, processes, procedures, or methods, or describe how knowledge from another discipline can be applied to a problem or topic.
-The goal of workshop sessions is to provide interactive learning opportunities for attendees.
+For example, presentations might provide updates on specific content areas, discuss new techniques, processes, procedures, or methods, or describe how knowledge from another discipline can be applied to a problem or topic.
+The goal is to provide interactive learning opportunities for attendees.
 Workshops can be 90 to 150 minutes in length.

 A presentation style not covered above.
 Please describe how you plan to deliver your presentation in the proposal description, and bear in mind we are looking for instructional sessions that aim to help participants increase their understanding and skills on topics that address current challenges in the higher education industry.